serviceprototypinglab/continuum-deployer/README.md

 ## Limitations

 ### Helm
 - Kubernetes Resources Limits are parsed and available in via the internal deployment object structure but are currently not considered by the included solvers
+- Memory requirements for a single deployment that are smaller than 1 MB are currently replaced by 0 and placed without size considerations by the solvers

 ## Authors